 In the KSTP project corridors, there is no continuous avenue plantation.
-The trees within the available corridors are surveyed and tabulated in the respective management plans and summarised tree removal list for link 84 is presented in Table 1.0.
+The trees within the available corridors are surveyed and tabulated in the respective management plans.
 The common tree species found along the KSTP II link roads are Banyan trees, Tamarind, Jamun, Vaaka, Mahagony and Mango trees.

-The total number of trees to be removed from the road is estimated as 288 numbers for a length of 49.070 km.
-The tree removal is largely based on the road safety issues and partly due to the difficulties in the land acquisition process in Kerala.
+The tree removal is largely based on the bypass road construction and safety issues and partly due to the difficulties in the land acquisition process in Kerala.

 TABLE 1.0.
-THE DETAILS OF LIKELY TREE REMOVAL ALONG THE CORRIDOR (LINK 84)
+THE DETAILS OF TREE TO BE FELLED FOR THE BYPASS